zeeshanshaikh-dev/Movie-Ticket-Booking/README.md

 ## ▶️ How to Run

 1. Clone this repository.
-2. Open the project folder.
+2. Open the project folder in your terminal.
 3. Run the Python file:

 ```bash